Watershed Monitoring Projects

 Community Water Quality Monitoring Program

-Since 2000, intrepid volunteers have braved cold, high water, and blazing sun to build a record of chemical and physical indicators of watershed health.
+Our intrepid volunteers have braved cold, high water, and blazing sun to build a record of chemical and physical indicators of watershed health since 2000.
 The Task Force and partners use this monitoring data to evaluate the health of the Upper Gallatin River Watershed, identify spatial and temporal trends, and to assess episodic events.
 In addition, our data guides restoration project planning and evaluates the successes and failures of these projects.

 Upper Gallatin Watershed TMDL Study

 The Gallatin River Task Force partnered with the Montana Department of Environmental Quality and Montana State University to complete an extensive study of the health of the Upper Gallatin River Watershed in 2010.
 Through this process, six streams in the Upper Gallatin River Watershed were flagged for failing to meet state water quality targets: Squaw Creek, Taylor Fork, Cache Creek, Middle Fork West Fork Gallatin River, South Fork West Fork Gallatin River, and West Fork Gallatin River.